jtcarse/react-flask-mongo/README.md

 # react-flask-mongo
-Boilerplate for a Docker Compose React + Flask + mongo app.
+Boilerplate for a Docker Compose React + Flask + MongoDB app.

 Run with `docker-compose up`.